Effective Field Theory with Two Higgs Doublets: Introduction

 The EFT approach to parameterize NP effects through higher-dimension operators built with SM fields (SM-EFT) has been used for a long time~\cite{Buchmuller:1985jz,Burges:1983zg,Leung:1984ni,Hagiwara:1993qt}.
-More recently, a complete and minimal basis of dimension-six effective operators in the SM has been established~\cite{GIMR} and the SM-EFT has received a lot of interest concerning its phenomenological applications (see for example \cite{Degrande:2012wf,Trott:2014dma,Masso:2014xra,Henning:2014wua,Contino:2016jqw}), mainly in the context of Higgs physics \cite{Giudice:2007fh,Contino:2013kra,Alloul:2013naa,Contino:2014aaa,Chen:2013kfa,Englert:2014uua,Biekoetter:2014jwa,Bonnet:2011yx,Bonnet:2012nm} but also flavor physics \cite{Crivellin:2013hpa,Crivellin:2014cta,Pruna:2014asa,Bhattacharya:2014wla,Alonso:2014csa,Buras:2014fpa,Alonso:2015sja,Calibbi:2015kma}.
-The possibility to extract constraints on the Wilson coefficients both from Higgs measurements at the LHC and from electroweak precision observables has been exploited~\cite{Berthier:2015oma,Ellis:2014dva,Falkowski:2014tna,Low:2009di,Pomarol:2013zra,Berthier:2015gja,Englert:2015hrx} and an effort is currently made to perform the SM-EFT analysis at next-to-leading order in perturbation theory~\cite{Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga,Grober:2015cwa,Elias-Miro:2013mua,Elias-Miro:2013gya,Passarino:2012cb,Ghezzi:2015vva,Hartmann:2015oia,Hartmann:2015aia,Gauld:2015lmb}.
+More recently, a complete and minimal basis of dimension-six effective operators in the SM has been established~\cite{GIMR} and the SM-EFT has received a lot of interest concerning its phenomenological applications (see for example \cite{Degrande:2012wf,Trott:2014dma,Masso:2014xra,Henning:2014wua,Contino:2016jqw}), mainly in the context of Higgs physics \cite{Giudice:2007fh,Contino:2013kra,Alloul:2013naa,Contino:2014aaa,Chen:2013kfa,Englert:2014uua,Biekoetter:2014jwa,Bonnet:2011yx,Bonnet:2012nm} but also flavor physics \cite{Crivellin:2013hpa,Crivellin:2014cta,Crivellin:2014zpa,Pruna:2014asa,Bhattacharya:2014wla,Alonso:2014csa,Buras:2014fpa,Alonso:2015sja,Calibbi:2015kma,Aebischer:2015fzz}.
+The possibility to extract constraints on the Wilson coefficients both from Higgs measurements at the LHC and from electroweak precision observables has been exploited~\cite{Berthier:2015oma,Ellis:2014dva,Falkowski:2014tna,Low:2009di,Pomarol:2013zra,Berthier:2015gja,Englert:2015hrx,Cirigliano:2016nyn} and an effort is currently made to perform the SM-EFT analysis at next-to-leading order in perturbation theory~\cite{Grojean:2013kd,Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga,Grober:2015cwa,Elias-Miro:2013mua,Elias-Miro:2013gya,Passarino:2012cb,Ghezzi:2015vva,Hartmann:2015oia,Hartmann:2015aia,Gauld:2015lmb}.

 The purpose of this paper is to extend the SM-EFT approach to the case of two Higgs doublets.
 2HDMs are considered here as low-energy theories and using our framework the effects of heavier NP particles can be clarified and studied in a systematic way.
-For example, effective operators in 2HDMs have been recently considered to account for a diphoton excess in LHC data~\cite{Aaboud:2016tru,Khachatryan:2016hje} with the outcome that an explanation requires to extend the field content of pure 2HDMs~\cite{Altmannshofer:2015xfo, Gupta:2015zzs,Bizot:2015qqo,Han:2016bvl,Angelescu:2015uiz,DiChiara:2015vdm,Low:2015qep,Bertuzzo:2016fmv,Hernandez:2016rbi}.
+For example, effective operators in 2HDMs have been recently considered to account for a diphoton excess in LHC data~\cite{Aaboud:2016tru,Khachatryan:2016hje} with the outcome that an explanation requires to extend the field content of pure 2HDMs~\cite{Altmannshofer:2015xfo, Gupta:2015zzs,Bizot:2015qqo,Han:2016bvl,Angelescu:2015uiz,DiChiara:2015vdm,Low:2015qep,Moretti:2015pbj,Bertuzzo:2016fmv,Hernandez:2016rbi}\footnote{Prior to the LHC diphoton excess, effective operators for two-photon processes in 2HDMs were already discussed in Ref.~\cite{Perez:1995dc}.}.

 This article is organized as follows.
 In Sec.~\ref{sec:notation} we will introduce our notation and conventions.
 The complete list of operators up to dimension six before spontaneous EW symmetry breaking will be given in Sec.~\ref{operators}.
 We will then discuss EW symmetry breaking and the definition of the physical basis with diagonal mass matrices in Sec.~\ref{PhysicalBasis}.
 In Sec.~\ref{sec:conclusions} we will conclude and point out an interesting phenomenological application of our formalism.